qouteall/qouteall-blog/blog/2025/About circular reference.md

 **But reference counting works locally**.
 If the cycle has length limit, such as limiting to 2-object cycles, checking cycle locally can still work.
 But in real applications the reference cycle can be arbitrarily large, so checking cycle locally won't reliably work. **Tracing GC works globally** so it can handle arbitrarily-large cycles.

+The common solution is to use weak reference counting to cut cycle.

-## Lazy evaluation infinite container
+## Lazy evaluation circular reference

+### Infinite container

 Haskell is a pure functional language where there is no mutable state.
 Haskell also has lazy evaluation.